JSorngard/lambert_w/README.md

 This crate provides fast and accurate evaluation of the real valued parts of the principal and secondary branches of the [Lambert W function](https://en.wikipedia.org/wiki/Lambert_W_function) with the method of Toshio Fukushima \[[1](#references)\].
-It also provides a slower evaluation method for all branches on the complete complex plane.
+It also provides a slower iterative evaluation method for all branches on the complete complex plane.

 Fukushima's method does not allocate, recurse, or iterate.